People News Roundup: Gandalf actor Ian McKellen euphoric after receiving COVID-19 vaccine; French modeling agent Jean-Luc Brunel, who knew Jeffrey Epstein, is detained and more | Entertainment

 Gandalf actor Ian McKellen euphoric after receiving COVID-19 vaccine

 British actor Ian McKellen, who played the wizard Gandalf in the Lord of the Rings movies, said he was euphoric after receiving his first dose of the Pfizer COVID-19 vaccine and urged everyone who was offered the jab to accept it.
-The state-run National Health Service (NHS), which is running Britain's mass COVID vaccination program, posted several pictures of McKellen, in a blue T-shirt and a rainbow-striped scarf, giving a thumbs-up as he received the shot.
+The state-run National Health Service (NHS), which is running Britain's mass COVID vaccination programme, posted several pictures of McKellen, in a blue T-shirt and a rainbow striped scarf, giving a thumbs up as he received the shot.

 French modeling agent Jean-Luc Brunel, who knew Jeffrey Epstein, is detained